JuanWebDeveloper/Java-Exercises/README.md

 ## `Exercise Eight`

 Create a console application that asks us for a day of the week and tells us if it is a working day or not.

+## `Exercise Nine`

+From the text, "La sonrisa será la mejor arma contra la tristeza" Replace all the **a** of the previous String with an **e**, additionally concatenate to this phrase an additional one that you want to include by console and show them later together.